erikpukinskis/narrative/README.md

 )
 ```

+The language will definitely be revised a bit, but those abstractions are pretty close to where they need to be for 1.0.
+Of course things will evolve.

 To run that on your computer open up a terminal or a command prompt and type the following magical commands:

     npm install narrative

-The language will definitely be revised a bit, but those abstractions are pretty close to where they need to be for 1.0.
-Of course things will evolve.
+    node node_modules/narrative/test.js

 Narrative is also a social experiment.
 Could we sustain ourselves entirely though voluntary action?
 Just how much of the basics of human sustenance can we provide without using the threat of violence?